salesforcecli/plugin-custom-metadata/README.md

 OPTIONS
   -d, --outputdir=outputdir
-      The directory to store the newly created files.
-The location can be an absolute path or relative to the current working directory.
-The default is the current directory.
+      directory to store the newly created files

   -f, --fieldtype=(Checkbox|Date|DateTime|Email|Number|Percent|Phone|Picklist|Text|TextArea|LongTextArea|Url)
-      (required) The type of field.
+      (required) type of field

   -l, --label=label
-      Label for the new field
+      label for the new field

   -n, --fieldname=fieldname
-      (required) Name for the field
+      (required) name for the field

   -p, --picklistvalues=picklistvalues
-      List of picklist values that are added when creating a picklist
+      list of picklist values that are added when creating a picklist

   -s, --decimalplaces=decimalplaces
-      Number of decimal places
+      number of decimal places

   --json
       format output as json